makermatic/Zacks-Toon-Boom-Goto-Scripts/README.md

 1. `countnodes` - If you selected a range of nodes in the node view and run the script, a pop up will show the number of nodes selected.
 2. `coinFlip` - Does exactly what you'd think it would do.
 When the flip is done, it'll show a pop-up with the result.
 3. `toggleStopMoKeys` - When run, it will toggle Stop-Motion Keys on or off in settings.
 In the Message Log you'll be able to see whether Stop-Mo Keys was turned on or off.
+5. `quickRename` - Opens a popup that let's you rename as many nodes in one place.

 ## Quick Installation